South Main Street Historic District (Watkinsville, Georgia)

 The South Main Street Historic District of Watkinsville, Georgia is a 35 acre historic district along S. Main St. and Harden Hill Rd.
 It was listed on the National Register of Historic Places in 1979.
 It included 19 contributing buildings.

 It includes Greek Revival, Queen Anne, and Gothic Revival architecture.
-It includes the Watkinsville Methodist Church and the Butler House and the Veale House.
+It includes the Watkinsville Methodist Church the Butler House and the Veale House.